 You may be lucky enough to have a plot that translates well into comics with minimal tinkering.

 For us, however, that wasn’t the case.
-Our original plot was designed specifically for a novel and screenplay forms.
-During the long adaptation process we learned just how easy it was to get caught up in plot details, trying to alter everything to the point where you wind up chasing your own tail.
-Eventually we realized along with the plot, we had no choice but to modify the characters as well, to build their background stories and interactions in a much more comics friendly manner.
+Our original plot was designed specifically for novel and screenplay forms.
+During the long adaptation process, we learned just how easy it was to get caught up in plot details, trying to alter everything to the point where you wind up chasing your own tail.
+Eventually, we realized along with the plot, we had no choice but to modify the characters as well, to build their background stories and interactions in a much more comics-friendly manner.
 Yes, those characters we worked so hard to round out and enliven had to be sent back to the drawing board —no pun intended.

 It can be a difficult process to make such substantial edits — almost like cutting ties with friends you’ve known all your life.
 Still, no matter how much or how little you alter your characters, it should always improve your adaptation, even if in unexpected ways.

 In Generation of Steel, our protagonist, Stav, was very different from the one you see in Flexors.
-He was a 38 year old war veteran who couldn’t make a living on Earth.
-He became a Flexor and left to Torano for economic reasons, falling back on his natural leadership skills and becoming a successful mining foreman.
-Revered by the other Flexors for standing up to a renegade Orgelian, it was rather easy for Stav to earn their trust and assume the role as leader in battle.
+He was a 38-year-old war veteran who couldn’t make a living on Earth.
+He became a Flexor and left Torano for economic reasons, falling back on his natural leadership skills and becoming a successful mining foreman.
+Revered by the other Flexors for standing up to a renegade Orgelian, it was rather easy for Stav to earn their trust and assume the role of a leader in battle.

 It took us a while to fully understand Stav's new character.
 He was now a troubled young man who lost his mother at a young age, suffering from a short temper with people who didn't value him.
 Certainly not just a flat action hero, but it took us some time to discover his true depth and weave the traits of his personality into actions that drove the plot.
 We made a big dramatic stride when we realized Stav never met the Flexors he was supposed to champion and had to wrestle their loyalty away from a Flexor they had known for years.